Frequently Asked Questions

 Helm is a tool used to deploy Kubernetes manifests to a cluster, but does not facilitate application management.

-Does the Mattermost Operator replace the Helm Chart?
+Does the Mattermost Operator replace the Mattermost Helm Chart?#

 Currently this is not supported as it introduces the possibility of missing a data entry in the database.